karstenmueller/karstenmueller.github.io/content/post/macbook-ephemeral.md

 - install packages with [Homebrew](https://github.com/Homebrew/brew)
 - setup zsh

+**Please** create pull requests on [karstenmueller/macos-bootstrap](https://github.com/karstenmueller/macos-bootstrap.git) if you want to change anything.

-**Beware**: you may want to fork my dotfiles repo and work from there.
+**Beware**: You should fork my dotfiles repo and work from there.